How Do You Get Bed Bugs?

 - Red, brown or black stains (these markings are the bugs’ fecal matter, or blood)

 - Yellowish shells or skins (these are the result of the bed bug molting process)

 - Yellow or white bed bug eggs (in some cases these are too small to see)

 - Dead or living bed bugs (bed bugs are white to tan when nymphs, and brown to red when fully grown)

 What To Do If You Have Bed Bugs

-At Cedarcide, we recommend using only all-natural, eco-safe methods for getting rid of bed bugs, with fogging being our preferred form of treatment.
-If you suspect that you have bed bugs, you need to act fast before the infestation spreads.
-For detailed instructions on getting rid of bed bugs, download our How To Get Rid Of Bed Bugs ebook: A 5 Step Guide.
+At Cedarcide, we recommend using only non-toxic, eco-safe methods for getting rid of bed bugs, with fogging being our preferred form of treatment.
+If you suspect you have bed bugs, you need to act fast before the infestation spreads.

 Watch Cedarcide's Fogging tutorial below: